-Required Core Courses - 24 units
+Required Core Cours es - 24 units

-rioquirou ooro oouro OU ZI dilito

 CHDEV 1 Principles and Practices of

 Teaching Young Children 3

 CHDEV 3 Introduction to Curriculum 3

 CHDEV 6 Health, Safety and Nutrition in

 Early Childhood Education 3

 CHDEV 15 Diversity and Culture in Early Care

 and Education Programs 3

 CHDEV 20 Observation and Assessment 3

 CHDEV 30 Child, Family, and

 Community 3

-CHDEV 37A Early Childhood Practicum .
-3
+CHDEV 37A Early Childhood Practicum3

-CHDEV 39 Child Growth and Development .3
+CHDEV 39 Child Growth and Development3

-Choose one additiona al lab from the courses listed
+Choose one addition al lab from the courses listed

-below 3
+below

-Course Selection sh nould be based an area of specializat ion:
+Course Selection sh ould be based an area of specialization:

-Preschool, Infant/Too ddler, School-Age, Early Intervention
+Preschool, Infant/To ddler, School-Age, Early Intervention

+CHDEV 8A Introduction to School-Age

+Child Care 3

 CHDEV 16 Early Intervention 3

 CHDEV 17A Infant and Toddler

-Practicum3
+Practicum 3

 CHDEV 37B Advanced Practicum in Early

 Childhood Education 3

 Choose 3 units from the courses below: 3

-Consideration for (course selection should be based o n a
+Consideration for o course selection should be based on a

-specialization or car eer goals.
+specialization or care eer goals.
 It is recommended that you get

 guidance from one of f the Child Development instructors.

 CHDEV 2 Introduction to Early

 Childhood Education2

-Parent Education 3
+CHDEV 5 Parent Education 3

+CHDEV 8B School-Age Child Care 3

+CHDEV 11 The Young Child with Special

+Needs 3